Brazil's Bolsonaro to leave hospital on Monday, rest at home | Devdiscourse

 Brazilian President Jair Bolsonaro is ready to leave hospital on Monday and continue his recovery at home after an operation to treat complications from a stab wound, a doctors' statement said.

-Bolsonaro was stabbed while campaigning last year and underwent surgery on Sep.
-8, making Vice President Hamilton Mourao acting president.
-The president's spokesman said that Bolsonaro will return to Brasilia on Monday and resume his duties in two days.
+Bolsonaro underwent surgery on Sept.
+8, his fourth operation after he was stabbed last year during the election campaign, making Vice President Hamilton Mourao acting president.
+The president's spokesman Otavio Rego Barros said Bolsonaro will return to Brasilia on Monday and resume his official duties in two days.

+Bolsonaro is still planning to attend the United Nations General Assembly in New York later this month, Barros said, but has delayed his departure by one day, to Sept.
+23. During his trip to the United States, Bolsonaro will also meet defense industry executives in Texas, Barros added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)